 Closing out our Texan trio is the Austin metro area, which gains an average of 26,733 residents from other U.S. metros every year.
 This means that Austin’s population grows by 1.3% per year from internal migration alone—the largest percentage growth among our top 10 cities.
 Austin wins net migration from all the other three major metros in Texas – Houston, Dallas-Fort Worth, and San Antonio.

-Much of Austin’s growth is due to its status as a new tech city; Dell’s headquarters is situated here, and major tech companies—like Apple, Ebay, Amazon, Google, and IBM—operate in Austin.
+Much of Austin’s growth is due to its status as a new tech city; Dell’s headquarters is situated here, and major tech companies—like Apple, Ebay, Amazon, Google, and IBM—operate in the city while also having employees log in to work from a coworking space in Austin.
 In fact, the number of people working in computer, engineering, and science jobs grew by as much as 7.6% year-over-year; the yearly growth rate of the total number of workers in Austin sits at 3.8%.

 Austin had the largest percentage growth of office space in the top 10.
 The square feet of office space here grew by 11% between 2013 and 2017.